Cost to Paint Cabinets: A Complete Pricing Guide

 If you’re looking for a middle ground between a full DIY project and a professional service, you have options.
 One way to save is by reusing your existing cabinet hardware.
 A good cleaning or a fresh coat of spray paint can give old knobs and pulls a brand-new look for a fraction of the cost of replacing them.
 Another idea is to tackle some of the labor yourself.
 You could handle the disassembly and cleaning, then hire a professional for the critical sanding, priming, and painting steps.
 This hybrid approach ensures the most difficult parts are done right while still letting you save on some labor costs.

-Getting an Accurate Cabinet Painting Quote in Boise
+How to Get an Accurate Cabinet Painting Quote in Boise

 When you start looking for quotes, you’ll notice prices can vary quite a bit.
 Online forums show homeowners spending anywhere from $1,000 for a small condo to over $7,000 for a large kitchen with an island.
 This is because every project is unique.
 The final cost depends on the number of cabinets, their condition, and the type of paint you choose.
 The best way to get a clear number for your project is to get a detailed, in-person estimate.
 We’re happy to provide a no-obligation quote that breaks down all the costs for you.
 We even offer financing options to help make your dream kitchen more accessible.